AnthonyStallworth/Challenge_12/README.md

 # Challenge_12

-Create a Logistic Regression Model with the Original Data
+Predict a Logistic Regression Model with Resampled Training Data

 ## Overview of the Analysis